Resources for Ranked-choice Voting (RCV)

 How do I properly mark the ranked-choice ballot?

-Sample ballots are not yet available for the November 6, 2018 General Election.
+Sample ballots for the November 3, 2020 General Election

 This PDF provides the facts voters need to know about voting in a ranked-choice election.

 This glossary explains the terms used in the ranked-choice voting results grid that is produced to explain the results of any ranked-choice race.
 See our Election Results page.

 This is the first round of ranked-choice voting tabulation, which begins to apply the RCV rules onto the ballots that were cast on Election Day.
 (Note: The unofficial Election Day tally can be considered as Round 0).
 For example, if a voter did not mark any candidate as their first choice, their ballot was counted as blank on election night.
 In Round 1, if the voter marked the ballot for their second choice candidate, their vote is bumped up and counted, per the RCV rules.)
 Rounds continue until only two candidates remain and the winner is determined as the candidate with more than 50% of the votes in that final round.